Read Me

 All Mir, all the time

-Woulda Coulda Shoulda is my personal blog, where I’ve been putting it all out there for over seven years.
+Woulda Coulda Shoulda is my personal blog, where I’ve been putting it all out there for a dozen years.
 It’s about life, love, parenting, divorce, remarriage, autism, and bacon.
-Not necessarily in that order.
-Woulda Coulda Shoulda has received numerous accolades, including being a Yahoo!
-Pick of the Day and being featured in Parents Magazine.
+(Not necessarily in that order.)
+Woulda Coulda Shoulda has received numerous accolades, including being a Babble Top Mom Blog, Yahoo!
+Pick of the Day, and being featured in Redbook and Parents magazines.

 Want Not